 You might not realise it, but Call Lane actually starts at the other side of the Corn Exchange, just by the Kirkgate entrance to Leeds Market, and it’s got a couple of Leeds’ favourite bars to try out…

 And what do you order?
 Well being a cocktail lover’s paradise, take your pick.
-They present their own take on the classics, such as the spiced daiquiri, and offer up original incarnations (try the Smoking Tommy if you’re a margarita fan) as well as having one of the finest collections of spirits you’ll find in a Leeds bar, just don’t be tempted to try them all in one go.
+They present their own take on the classics, such as the Spiced Daiquiri, and offer up original incarnations (try the Smoking Tommy if you’re a margarita fan) as well as having one of the finest collections of spirits you’ll find in a Leeds bar, just don’t be tempted to try them all in one go.

 The Maven, 1st Floor, 1 Call Lane, Leeds, West Yorkshire, LS1 7DH.

 But that doesn’t mean it totally sits out of character from the rest of Call Lane’s bars.
-In fact they too pride themselves on cocktails and quality lagers, but with their own rocking spin – how about a Deep Purple Flirt or a Planet Caravan?
-They cater to what would make their own staff come in, which is always a good quality, and the busy, but not heaving nature of evenings, even at weekends, make it a pleasant alternative to the norm – rocktail bars are Leeds’ latest source of pride.
+In fact, they too pride themselves on cocktails and quality lagers, but with their own rocking spin – how about a Deep Purple Flirt or a Planet Caravan?
+They cater to what would make their own staff come in, which is always a good sign, and the busy, but not heaving nature of evenings, even at weekends, make it a pleasant alternative to the norm – rocktail bars are Leeds’ latest source of pride.